dinis-fjorge/my-chat-gpt/README.md

 # my-chat-gpt
 A locally run Web UI for GPT 3.5 aka ChatGPT's API

+## Quick Start

+Install Node.js from their website if you don't have it installed

+Run `npm install` from the base directory (in terminal, git bash, powershell, etc.  Lookup a tutorial for node if you're not familiar with it)

+Run `npm i @angular/cli@15.2.1` to install Angular CLI (or lookup the command for your respective Operating System)

+Run `npm i express` to install Express.js (or lookup the command for your respective Operating System)

+Follow the guides below to start the frontend and backend servers.

+## Running just the Backend Server

+Run `npm run startBackend` for the backend server.
+The application will not reload until you close the server and restart it.

+## Running just the Frontend Web UI Server

+Run `npm run startFrontend` for the frontend server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Start and switch between multiple chat conversations
 ![chats](https://github.com/michaelnutt02/my-chat-gpt/blob/master/readme_images/chats.PNG?raw=true)